Translate

 Suggestions:

-If you participate in any of the public library programs or someone reads a book to you, those count.
-So do audiobooks, magazine articles, and ebooks.
+*If you participate in any of the public library programs or someone reads a book to you, those count.
+So do audiobooks, magazine articles, online articles, and ebooks.

-Return the journals during the first two weeks back to school in the fall of 2022.
+Return the journals during the first two weeks back to school in the fall of 2023 (by Monday, September 11).
 Participants will receive a certificate of participation and be entered into a drawing to win one of two Kindle Fire Tablets.
 HAVE FUN!

-If you have any questions, please email Ms. Judy Beahan at jbeahan@griswoldpublicschools.org, and visit us on Facebook.
+Learn more on the CT Department of Education's website.
+If you have any questions, please email Ms. Judy Beahan at jbeahan@griswoldpublicschools.org with "GES Parent" in the subject line, and visit the GES Library Media Center on Facebook.